WrithemTwine/TwineChatBot/README.md

       - monitors channel for active clips
         - option to post to chat
         - option to post to Discord via Webhook
-   - PubSub bot
+   - EventSub bot
-      - listens to topics from Twitch to receive realtime updates
+      - set up subscriptions with Twitch to receive realtime updates
         - Custom Rewards redemption (Channel Points)
         - (future features) more topics available via Twitch API When Multi-Live Bot